ADHD Medication Options: Stimulants, Non-stimulants & More

 ADHD Medication Treatments: Which Are Best?

-The number of medications available to treat attention deficit hyperactivity disorder (ADHD or ADD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.
+The number of medications available to treat attention deficit hyperactivity disorder (ADHD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.

 The ADHD medications prescribed to both children (as young as age 6) and adults are broadly categorized as